Arizona teen swept away in floodwaters before rescuers could reach her; search underway

 Rescue crews rushed to the scene and made visual contact with Moore.
 But as crews attempted to reach the teen, she was swept out of her car and downstream, authorities said.

-Officials estimated that the water only reached to Moore’s knees at the time she called for help but quickly rose to over 8 feet within an hour.
+Officials estimated that the water only reached to Moore’s knees at the time she called for help but rose to over 8 feet within an hour.

 "The two feet of water was enough to initially push the car from where the initial call came from so when you think of water to your knees, it can be deceiving but that’s a lot of pressure and a lot of energy behind that moving water," Verde Valley Fire District Chief David Johnson told reporters Sunday.